AntonioSerrano/Deep-Q-Network-for-Banana-Collector-environment/README.md

 ## Credits and license ##

-This implementation of DQN has been created by [Antonio Serrano](https://github.com/AntonioSerrano) based on [solution](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn/solution) provided in Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
+This implementation of DQN has been created by [Antonio Serrano](https://github.com/AntonioSerrano) based on the [solution](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn/solution) provided in Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
 The original algorithm was developed by [Mnih and his colleagues](https://arxiv.org/pdf/1312.5602) at Google DeepMind.

 The content of this repository is licensed under a [MIT License](https://opensource.org/licenses/MIT).